-If you are involved in a car accident and the result is a swearing match between you and the other driver as to what happened, there is always the chance that the jury will believe the other driver.
+If you are involved in a car crash and the result is a “swearing match” between you and the other driver as to what happened, there is always the chance that the jury will believe the other driver.

 In slip and fall accidents, often there will be an issue as to whether the danger was “open and obvious” or whether the dangerous condition existed for an ample amount of time for the property owner to notice it.
 A prime example of the latter is a slip in a grocery store on a wet substance on the floor.
 If a customer spilled something seconds before you fell, you will likely lose.
 A common saying in the legal profession is that a property owner is not automatically the insurer of their guests, meaning that you don’t have a lawsuit just because you got hurt on someone else’s property.

 Taking the grocery store example again, if the substance on the floor can be proven to have been there for a long period of time, or if it was spilled by an employee, you have a much better case.

 The ultimate question on liability is “What are the odds I can prove that the other person is at fault?”

 The question of liability doesn’t end once you’ve established that the defendant caused you harm through actionable conduct.
 There is also the question of comparative or contributory negligence — did your actions contribute to your injuries?
 For example, maybe you failed to wear your seat belt or you were speeding at the time of the accident.

 In some states, you cannot recover anything if you were even 1% at fault.
 In others, such as Oklahoma, your damages will be reduced by your percentage of negligence, so that if you suffered $100,000.00 in damages, but were 25% at fault, you would only be awarded $75,000.00.

 This factor considers the odds that the defendant will be able to prove that you are at least partially at fault.